nus-cs2030/1718-s2/docs/lec2.md

 - understand that Java is a type-safe language, in contrast to C
 - be familiar with Java variable and primitive types
-- understand the concepts of object-oriented programming, including interface, polymorphism, late binding, inheritance, method overriding and method overloading, and their purposes of introducing them as a method of programming.
+- understand the concepts of object-oriented programming, including interface, polymorphism, late binding, inheritance, method overriding and method overloading, and the usage of these concepts in programming.
 - know the purpose and usage of Java keywords `implements`, `extends`, `super`, `instanceof`, and `@Override`
 - understand Java concepts of arrays, enhanced `for` loop, method signature, `Object` class, and object equality.